TartanLlama/tartanllama.github.io/_posts/2018-01-18-passing-overload-sets.md

 I've given you a few solutions to the problem I showed at the start, so what's my conclusion?
 C++ still has a way to go to support this paradigm of programming, and teaching these ideas is a nightmare.
 If a beginner or even intermediate programmer asks how to pass overloaded functions around -- something which sounds like it should be fairly easy -- it's a real shame that the best answers I can come up with are "Copy this macro which you have no chance of understanding", or "Make function objects, but make sure you do it this way for reasons which I can't explain unless you understand the subtleties of ODR[^5]".
 If we as a community see value in strengthening the viability of clear functional programming in C++,

 Maybe for some people "Do it this way and don't ask why" is an okay answer, but that's not very satisfactory to me.
-Maybe I just lack imagination and there's a better way to do this.
+Maybe I lack imagination and there's a better way to do this.
 Send me your suggestions or heckles on Twitter [@TartanLlama](https://twitter.com/TartanLlama).

 ---------------